- 1 Top 5 Best Nail Guns

-It uses a no mar safety tip to avoid scuffs and, like its bigger stablemate the NuMax 21º framing nail gun, has an anti-dust cap and air exhaust safety features, plus a trigger lock that keeps it from going off accidentally.
+It uses a no mark safety tip to avoid scuffs and, like its bigger stablemate the NuMax 21º framing nail gun, has an anti-dust cap and air exhaust safety features, plus a trigger lock that keeps it from going off accidentally.
+Along with this great power tool, consider purchasing an additional roofing nailer as well with the 3PLUS HCN45SP 11 Gauge Coil Roofing Nailer.
 The best mig welder is another must-have tool.

 How We Decided

 In order to bring you the best nail guns for woodworking and DIY home improvement and building projects, we selected a range of products including framing nailers, finishing nailers and brad nailers, aiming for versatility, safety and durability.
 If you’re looking for another tool to complete your collection, take a look at the best torque wrench too.